cocos/cocos-docs/en/publish/setup-native-development.md

   **Note**: There is a **Cocos** option in the **Game development with C++** module.
 Do **NOT** check it.

-- In Mac, the installation of Xcode and command line tool is needed, [download page](https://developer.apple.com/xcode/download/).
+- In Mac, the installation of [Xcode](https://developer.apple.com/xcode/download/) and command line tool is needed.

 ## Configure path in original release environments